bkase/archey-osx/README.md

 ------------
 * -b,  --nocolor : Use black & white logo
 * -c,  --color   : Force using a color Logo
-* -m,  --macports : Use MacPorts instead of Homebrew to display package count
 * -h,  --help : Show help